mjang/cobalt-product-public-docs/content/en/Getting started/_index.md

 linkTitle: "Getting Started"
 weight: 2
 description: >
-  Information to help end-users visualize their journey with Cobalt.
+  How to get started with Cobalt software.
 ---

 {{% pageinfo %}}